Seahawks open preseason as a mystery that will take some time to solve

 Never thought I’d say it, but these preseason games for Seattle, circa 2018, have the potential to be — what’s the word, tip of my tongue….meaningful.
 Oh, they will still be tedious and ragged at times, greeted with the customary torrent of over-reaction and rampant conclusion-jumping.

 But these Seahawks are a genuine mystery, seemingly as capable of going 6-10 as 10-6.
-And on Thursday, in a ragged and tedious game against the Indianapolis Colts, we began plumbing for clues.
+And on Thursday, in a ragged and tedious 19-17 loss against the Indianapolis Colts, we began plumbing for clues.
 The answers that emerge, in fits and starts, will perhaps give a hint of whether the Seahawks will thrive or wilt once they play for real.

 So we peered intently, watching to see how the Seahawks’ perpetually maligned offensive line looked in its initial unveiling.
 Quite good, in fact, opening holes and providing suitable protection on Seattle’s 12-play, 75-yard drive for a touchdown on its first possession (the only one with Russell Wilson at the helm, and the highlight of a night of lackluster offense).